Hi! I'm Haleigh and I build island worlds like this one to see if they could host an origin of life.

 Two surface-temperature maps of the same Earth-like world: a 0-degree-tilt planet warm in an equatorial band, a 90-degree-tilt planet warm at its summer pole

 Axial tilt rewrites a planet's climate.
 Two ExoPlaSim runs of the same Earth-like world (no tilt on the left, a steep 90° tilt on the right, at northern summer).
-A flat planet warms in a band at the equator, but a tilted one turns its summer pole into the hottest place on the map, and that seasonal swing is what drives shallow ponds to fill and dry.
+A flat planet warms in a band at the equator, but a tilted one turns its summer pole into the hottest place on the map, and that seasonal swing is what drives warm little ponds to fill and dry.

 Full CV (PDF) · Google Scholar · ORCID · Olson Lab →